chef/chef-web-docs/themes/docs-new/layouts/shortcodes/knife_common_windoquotes_module.md

-The Chef Client 12.4 release adds an optional feature to the Microsoft Installer Package (MSI) for Chef.
+The Chef Infra Client 12.4 release adds an optional feature to the Microsoft Installer Package (MSI) for Chef.
 This feature enables the ability to pass quoted strings from the Windows PowerShell command line without the need for triple single quotes (`''' '''`).
 This feature installs a